 - Mitchell 20, a documentary produced in partnership with Randy Murray Productions, followed 20 teachers at an urban school in Phoenix, Arizona as they pursued National Board Certification.
 What started out as a simple story about 20 teachers evolved into a story about teaching in our highest needs schools.
 We believe that when we share the stories of these teachers and celebrate their contributions, we are telling the stories of teachers everywhere.
 We believe Mitchell 20 is a story about education in America.

 - The Technology Integration Matrix (TIM) supports districts, schools and educators in infusing technology into their classrooms.
 The Matrix associates five interdependent characteristics of meaningful learning environments with five levels of technology integration.
 The learning characteristics are: active, constructive, goal directed, authentic, and collaborative.
 The technology levels are: entry, adoption, adaptation, infusion, and transformation.
 This five by five matrix yields 25 cells, each containing two lesson plans accompanied by brief videos of each lesson.
-Each lesson is designed to show technology in action in the classroom.
+Each lesson is designed to show technology in action in the classroom and have recently been updated to incorporate the Common Core State Standards.
 As a whole, the Technology Integration Matrix serves as an extensive, yet easy to use, resource for educators seeking to deploy technology to enrich meaningful instruction.

 - The Arizona K12 Center launched the Arizona TeacherSolutions® 2030 Team in partnership with the Center for Teaching Quality (CTQ).
 Twenty solutions-focused educators from across the state of Arizona make up the team and represent diverse contexts and areas of expertise.
 This unique endeavor began in 2011 as an effort to create an innovative vision for the future of teaching and learning in Arizona, and forging new pathways to a better future of Arizona students by the year 2030.